trev/bearcal/README.md

 ### Options

 #### startDate
 What date to start the calendar from.
 Takes a date object or properly formated date object string.
 **Default:** Today's date
 `startDate : new Date()`

 #### period
 How many months to prepare initially
 **Default:** 12
 `period : 12`

 #### scrollPeriod
-How many months to load/display each time next/prev is triggered **Default:** 4
+How many months to load/display each time next/prev is triggered
+**Default:** 4
+`scrollPeriod : 4`

 #### monthFullName
 Array of month names to use
-**Default:** All 12 full months in english `monthFullName : ['January','February','March','April','May','June','July','August','September','October','November','December']`
+**Default:** All 12 full months in english
+`monthFullName : ['January','February','March','April','May','June','July','August','September','October','November','December']`

 #### days
 Array of day names to use
 **Default:** All 7 days of the week in english
 `days : ['Sunday','Monday','Tuesday','Wednesday','Thursday','Friday','Saturday']`

 #### nthMonth
-Apply the class as defined in *nthMonthClass* after n many months **Default:** 4
+Apply the class as defined in *nthMonthClass* after n many months
+**Default:** 4
 `nthMonth : 4`

 #### nthMonthClass
-Name of the class to apply after *nthMonth* **Default:** endrow
+Name of the class to apply after *nthMonth*
+**Default:** endrow
 `nthMonthClass : "endrow"`

 #### animateSpeed
-Animate speed for the prev/next months action **Default:** 500ms
+Animate speed for the prev/next months action
+**Default:** 500ms
 `animateSpeed : 500`

 #### nextMonthsHtml
 HTML for the next months DOM element
-**Default:** A function returning an anchor element and *scrollPeriod* details `nextMonthsHtml : function() { return "<a href=\"#\" class=\"next_months\">Next #{@scrollPeriod} months</a>" }`
+**Default:** A function returning an anchor element and *scrollPeriod* details
+`nextMonthsHtml : function() { return "<a href=\"#\" class=\"next_months\">Next #{@scrollPeriod} months</a>" }`

 #### prevMonthsHtml
 HTML for the previous months DOM element
-**Default:** A function returning an anchor element and *scrollPeriod* details `prevMonthsHtml : function() { return "<a href=\"#\" class=\"prev_months\">Previous #{@scrollPeriod} months</a>" }`
+**Default:** A function returning an anchor element and *scrollPeriod* details
+`prevMonthsHtml : function() { return "<a href=\"#\" class=\"prev_months\">Previous #{@scrollPeriod} months</a>" }`

 #### boxClass